 The Sporting Schools Program is designed to run before, after or during school hours.

 As each school has different requirements, Bowls Australia has created different options to ensure that each school can participate in the Jr Jack Attack Program.

-Schools can choose to have a coach attend the school, a teacher run the programme or the school attend a local bowls club.
+Schools can choose to have a coordinator attend the school, a teacher run the programme or the school attend a local bowls club.

-(For teachers, club members, higher education students or external coach providers who would like to deliver a Jr. Jack Attack Program.)
+(For teachers, club members, higher education students or external coordinator providers who would like to deliver a Jr. Jack Attack Program.)